StephenHidem/AntPlus/README.md

 - OPTIONAL: ANT USB stick hardware and device drivers.
 I use two sticks for testing and some example projects require it.
 You can get them from DigiKey for around $45 for two.
 - OPTIONAL: Only needed if you intend to modify the libraries I've provided in the AntUsbStick project.
-Download the ANT PC SDK zip file https://www.thisisant.com/resources/ant-windows-library-package-with-source-code/, unblock, and install.
+Download the [ANT PC SDK zip file](https://www.thisisant.com/resources/ant-windows-library-package-with-source-code/), unblock, and install.
 ## Documentation
 Project documentation is available at -
 * [ANT+ Class Library Help](http://stephenhidem.github.io/AntPlus)